Hero Image

 4. PARENT ENGAGEMENT

-Teachers work closely with parents, raising awareness of the importance of early learning and involving them as much as possible.
+Teachers work closely with parents, raising awareness of the importance of play-based early learning and involving them as much as possible.
 This gives children the best opportunities, both at cluster learning sessions and at home.

 5. UNIQUE TEACHER TRAINING